johnnymayodev/Foreign-Whispers/README.md

 python3 ./main.py
 ```

-Running the script will create new folders in the current directory (where main.py is saved).
+Running the script will create new folders in the current directory (where you're running the script from).